 We have a particular desire to produce clinically relevant, pragmatic research that can positively impact upon patient care in the ED.
 Our group has had notable successes in this area for over many years, yielding high impact publications in the Lancet and BMJ.

 In addition to our interest in cardiac research, we have been working on venous thromboembolism for many years.
-Dr. Kerstin Hogg’s outputs were notable in this area, and as she left for a prestigious fellowship in Ottawa, her good work has been continued by our latest prodigy, Dr. Dan Horner.
+Dr. Kerstin Hogg’s outputs were notable in this area, and as she left for a prestigious fellowship in Ottawa, her great work was continued by another prodigy, Dr. Dan Horner.

 Our track record for recruitment